 Having a sale on or a promotion is a perfect reason to start an email campaign.
-A ‘returning guest’ extra night or a 10% discount will show that you are recognising that as a customer, they are important.
+A ‘returning guest’ extra night or a 10% discount will show that you are recognizing that as a customer, they are important.
 You are including them in a different category to new customers, showing that their business is still important to you.

-Personalise Wherever You Can
+Personalize Wherever You Can

 As you have the opportunity to collect information from your guests’ stays then you will be able to add individual touches to your email campaigns.
 For example, if you see that you have a vacancy for the same week a guest booked last year this could be a good opportunity to create a personal email.